 Commitment of the hosting department

-- the applicant’s type of employment and funding of the employment throughout
+- the applicant’s employment format and funding of the employment throughout the grant period

 - how the department will fulfil the applicant’s need for premises, equipment and other infrastructure